-We expect more information to be flowing steadily out of Washington, D.C. as lawmakers, businesses and workers all try to cope with and address the economic impact of the COVID-19 pandemic.
+We expect more information to flow from Washington, D.C. as lawmakers, businesses and workers continue to cope with and address the economic impact of the COVID-19 pandemic.
 We will continue to monitor developments, including the progress of the Coronavirus Aid, Relief, and Economic Security Act (CARES) through Congress, and will provide the latest updates as we receive them.